Hibby/packetradio-guide/docs/modems/ninotnc.md

 ## Build

-The build gide for the NinoTNC is available on the [TARPN Website](https://tarpn.net/t/nino-tnc/nino-tnc.html).
+The build guide for the NinoTNC is available on the [TARPN Website](https://tarpn.net/t/nino-tnc/nino-tnc.html).

 ## Operation